International Criminal Tribunal for Rwanda: Establishment of the ICTR

 The United Nations Assistance Mission for Rwanda is regarded as a major failure.
 The international response to the Rwandan genocide was poor.
 For weeks, the major power nations denied that a genocide was taking place in Rwanda.
 The United States refused to call the incident genocide because using the term would make an obligation for the United States to send troops, which it was reluctant to do after several of its soldiers were killed during a humanitarian mission in Somalia the previous year.
 Finally in July 1994, after the genocide was over, the UN Security Council called for an investigation of the events, and acted to establish an international criminal tribunal to prosecute those individuals most responsible for the genocide.
 Adopting Resolution 955, the Security Council created the ICTR on 8 November 1994 and the ICTR would also deal with other crimes against international humanitarian law committed on the territory of Rwanda and neighboring states between 1 January 1994 and 31 December 1994.

 ICTR structure

+Chambers

 The tribunal consisted of 16 judges in four "chambers" – three to hear trials, and one to hear appeals.
 In addition, there were 9 ad litem judges, making 25 in all.
 All 9 ad litem judges were assigned to Chambers II and III.
 There was an additional pool of 9 further ad literim judges who would be called on in the case of a judge being absent.

+The presidents of the ICTR were Laïty Kama of Senegal (1995–1999), Navi Pillay of South Africa (1999–2003), Erik Møse of Norway (2003–2007), Dennis Byron of Saint Kitts and Nevis (2007–2011), Khalida Rachid Khan of Pakistan (2011–2012) and Vagn Joensen of Denmark (2012–2015).
+They were elected by the judges of the tribunal in plenary session.